Terkwood/book/src/tech/lolbots.md

 2020-05-17 00:03:45.107673: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:30] Cannot dlopen some TensorRT libraries.
 If you would like to use Nvidia GPU with TensorRT, please make sure the missing libraries mentioned above are installed properly.
 >>>
 ```

+BUT WAIT THEY'RE STILL WORKING ON IT!
+[Here is a forked repo with active contribution](https://github.com/nklapste/DeepMoji/tree/feature/SimplePython3Migration), working toward supporting python 3 and TF 2.0.
+Note that it's TF 2.0.
+Not TF 2.1.

+Here is the [related PR](https://github.com/bfelbo/DeepMoji/pull/53) on the main DeepMoji repo.

+## Not So Good

 Sort of fail.
 [Try TF 2.0.0](https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform/index.html#install_multiple_versions_tensorflow).